Biohang/iNcRD-HG/README.md

 ## Introduction

 Identifying non-coding RNAs (ncRNAs) associated with drug resistance is crucial for understanding drug response mechanisms and discovering new therapeutic targets.
 We propose **iNcRD-HG**, a framework for predicting ncRNA–drug resistance associations. iNcRD-HG integrates molecular interactions, expression profiles, and drug structures to construct a biologically informative network.
-Through type-aware message passing and an interpretability module, it captures complex contextual dependencies and uncovers cooperative ncRNA roles in drug resistance.
+Through relation-type-aware message passing and an interpretability module, it captures complex contextual dependencies and uncovers cooperative ncRNA roles in drug resistance.

 ---